 Remote safety benefits for advanced welding processes

 Many pipe welding contractors, specifically those serving the refinery, petrochemical, power generation and HVAC industries have begun to turn to advance wire welding processes to improve quality and productivity.
-These processes include modified short circuit GMAW welding and Pulsed GMAW welding.
-Gaining these advantages is still an option, while instilling remote welding capabilities into the welding process to improve safety.
+These processes include modified short circuit GMAW welding and pulsed GMAW welding.
+Gaining these advantages is still an option while also instilling remote welding capabilities into the welding process to improve safety.

-Remote control technologies exist for the advanced welding processes that give the welding operator the ability to change weld parameters at the weld joint with a touch of a button, as well as the ability to change the weld processes.
-Welding operators simply connect the power source with a specially designed “smart” wire feeder to gain full remote control capabilities, including process selection, material type and wire diameter, gas type, wire feed speed and voltage.
+Remote control technologies give the operator the ability to change weld parameters at the weld joint with a touch of a button, as well as the ability to change weld processes.
+Welding operators simply connect the power source with a compatible, technology-enabled wire feeder to gain full remote-control capabilities, including process selection, material type and wire diameter, gas type, wire feed speed and voltage.
 The power source automatically shifts all controls to the feeder when connected, eliminating the need to string and manage the clutter of the additional control cables.

-The wire feeders with these remote technologies extend the distance from the power source 200 or more feet away from the power source (without line of sight issues) and they actually generate and control the welding process, which ensures the waveform extends to the point of use in an optimal state because it is only traveling the length of the GMAW gun cable.
+Wire feeders with these remote technologies extend the distance from the work 200 feet or more away from the power source (without line-of-sight issues) and they actually generate and control the welding process, which ensures the waveform extends to the point of use in an optimal state because it is only traveling the length of the GMAW gun cable.
 Previously, cables for advanced processes would carry the waveform from the power source over long distances to the feeder, resulting in a distorted waveform that could affect arc performance and weld quality.
 These cables could also be quite expensive to purchase and to repair should they become damaged.

 Making the decision

-Deciding between remote control technologies depends largely on the welding processes needed for a given application, but offers the same benefit on every one: safety.
+Deciding between remote control technologies depends largely on the welding processes needed for a given application; but no matter the application, remote control technologies offer the same benefit: improved safety.
 By removing the need to travel to and from the power source, they eliminate the hazard of trips and falls occurring while welding operators navigate what are often very cluttered work corridors.
-As companies continue to invest in greater safety education and new safety technologies, remote control technologies are one more item they can consider adding to help create a safer job site.
+As companies continue to invest in greater safety education and new safety technologies, remote control technologies are one more item they can consider adding to help create a safer jobsite.